nandoabreu/euromilhoes/README.md

 make extract-raw-data && make parse-and-store
 ```

+_414.8 MB are fetched when scrapping all data; 1600+ html files will be stored from the extraction_

 ### Data load and Plots creation
 Data loading is part of the main Python module.
 The stored data
 is loaded and feeds the system to generate reportas and plots.